U.S. tries to salvage ex-Jefferies trader's fraud conviction

-NEW YORK (Reuters) - The U.S. government has urged a federal appeals court not to throw out a former Jefferies Group Inc managing director’s conviction for defrauding mortgage bond investors after the financial crisis, which the court had warned it might do.
+NEW YORK, Feb 18 (Reuters) - The U.S. government has urged a federal appeals court not to throw out a former Jefferies Group Inc managing director’s conviction for defrauding mortgage bond investors after the financial crisis, which the court had warned it might do.

 In a Tuesday filing with the 2nd U.S. Circuit Court of Appeals, U.S. Attorney Deirdre Daly of Connecticut said jurors could have reasonably concluded that defendant Jesse Litvak intentionally lied to customers from 2009 to 2011 about trades he handled for them.